-When individuals and businesses have far more debts than money to cover than and don’t see that changing anytime soon, they might file for bankruptcy.
-According to statistics, usually people, instead of business, are the ones most often filing for bankruptcy.
-For instance, there were 774,940 bankruptcy cases filled in 2019, and 97% (752,160) of them were filed by individuals.
+When individuals and businesses have far more debts than their earnings to cover and don’t see that changing anytime soon, they might file for bankruptcy.
+According to statistics, usually individuals, instead of business, are the ones that most often file for bankruptcy.
+For instance, in 2019 there was a total of 774,940 bankruptcy cases filled, 97% (752,160) of which were filed by individuals.

-Many people might ask when and how to file bankruptcy.
-There is no “perfect” time for filing bankruptcy.
-But if you might take more than five years to pay off all your debts, it might be a good time to declare bankruptcy, since bankruptcy also helps you design a course that enables you repay your debt in 3 to 5 years.
-Also, the bankruptcy code might grant you a second chance and help you overcome the economic difficulties.
+Many people might ask when to file bankruptcy.
+Actually, there is no “perfect” time for filing bankruptcy.
+But if you need more than five years to pay off your debts, it might be a good time.
+Because bankruptcy helps you make a plan that enables you to repay your debts in 3 to 5 years.
+Also, the U.S. Bankruptcy Code might grant you a chance to start fresh and help you overcome the economic difficulties.

-After obtaining a counseling report, you now need to file the petition for bankruptcy.
-If you never have done this step before, it’s commendable to find a bankruptcy lawyer.
-Although legal counsel is not a requirement for individuals filing for either Chapter 7 or Chapter 13 bankruptcy, you should realize that you are in fact taking a serious risk if you choose to represent yourself.
-The petition process requires a high level of understanding the codes and the regulation about bankruptcy, and thus it’s always a better option to find a lawyer during a bankruptcy petition.
+Next you need to file the petition for bankruptcy.
+If you have never done this before, it’s recommendable to find a bankruptcy lawyer.
+Although legal counsel is not a requirement for all, you are in fact taking a serious risk if you choose to represent yourself.
+The process is complicated, entailing a high level of understanding the federal and state bankruptcy laws.
+And thus it’s always a better option to find a lawyer during a bankruptcy petition.

-Once the petition is approved, your application of bankruptcy is completed, and you could then start over again.
+Once the petition is approved, your application of bankruptcy is completed, meaning a fresh start for you.